Skip to navigation Skip to content

 Single Touch Payroll (STP) + Read more ...

-Employment details may be pre-filled through Single Touch Payroll (STP) in the online claim for the customer to confirm.
+Employment details may be pre-filled through STP in the online claim for the customer to confirm.
 This includes the employer name and ABN.
-Staff can recognise a STP employer has been presented if the question “Do you work for (employer)” is displayed in the claim slider.
+Service Officers can identify a STP employer has been presented if the question, ‘Do you work for (employer)’ is displayed in the claim slider.
 Further details can be seen on the STP Employment Update (EMCF) screen.
+Income is not yet provisionally coded for these customers.
+Service Officers will need to manually code the income from the claim information, checking evidence supplied.

 For LIC only customers (and/or partners) + Read more ...

-Staff must make sure that employment income for the relevant assessment period is coded on EAPP for each employer and each individual pay date
+Service Officers must make sure that employment income for the relevant assessment period is keyed on the EAPP screen for each employer and each individual pay date.

 DOV: actual paid date from payslip (not received date)

-Amount: gross earnings paid during the paid period
+Amount: assessable gross earnings paid during the paid period

 Frequency: LOP (long period)